English | Español

 Our Organisation and People

 About BSHF’s new Director

-David Ireland is joining BSHF as Director from May 2014.
+David Ireland joined BSHF as Director in May 2014.
 He is a housing campaigner and joins BSHF from Empty Homes, where he has held the post Chief Executive since 2007.

 In 2012 David was voted one of the 50 most influential people in housing in a poll co-ordinated by 24housing.
 He believes in people’s resourcefulness, and the ability of communities to improve their own housing situation.